Avuxo/hitagi-script/README.md

 With that being said, I have since designed it so that it can be used on virtually any character, assuming they have art.

-This script searches Danbooru and Pixiv and downloads all art it finds.
+This script searches Safebooru and Pixiv and downloads all art it finds.

 ## GENERAL CONFIG (both windows and linux)
 Example `config.json` file